Robbed! Kendall Jenner Had $200,000 Worth Of Jewelry Stolen

 The 21-year-old model was forced to call 911 over burglary fears after discovering a jewelry heist in her bedroom.
 Kendall Jenner had $200,000 worth of jewelry stolen from her Hollywood Hills pad in the wee hours of Thursday morning.
 At first, Kendall thought she was being burglarized after noticing that some of her jewels went missing.
 Thinking that the burglar might still be around the property, she immediately called 911 to which the cops quickly responded.

-“We’re told she was hanging around the house for several hours, and noticed nothing amiss…that is, until she went into her bedroom just after 1 A.M. and realized some of her jewelry was missing.
-She called the cops,” TMZ previously reported.
+“We’re told she was hanging around the house for several hours, and noticed nothing amiss…that is, until she went into her bedroom just after 1 a.m. and realized some of her jewelry was missing.
+She called the cops,” TMZpreviously reported.

 In an updated article, the cops found no evidence of forced entry or anyone around at home during the time of the incident.
 There were also no suspects identified.
 However, what we do know is that the young reality star held a party with a group of friends at her Hollywood Hills pad last Wednesday night.